ouspg/CloudAndNetworkSecurity/5. Cloud Security/README.md

 Confirm that you can access the url: http://localhost:1230 If you managed to access the url, then you have successfully deployed the laboratory environment! :boom:

+**provide the screenshot of accessing the http://localhost:1230 url**

 >[!Note]
 > You can delete all the resources by the command running "kind delete cluster --name kind-cloudsec"